-Microsoft is one of the largest and popular companies in the world.
-Also, it is one of the most successful B2B models.
+Microsoft is one of the largest and most popular companies in the world.
+In addition, it is one of the most successful B2B models.
 The company has contributed immensely to technology advancement.
 Currently, Microsoft is providing technology solutions such as Microsoft advertising, Microsoft Azure, and many others to businesses worldwide.

-SalesForce is another example of successful B2B models providing customer relationship management software to other businesses.
-Many businesses are using these solutions to offer a better customer support service to their valued customers.
+SalesForce is another good example of successful B2B models providing customer relationship management software to other businesses.
+Many businesses are using these solutions to offer better customer support service to their valued customers.

 CRM is basically software that stores the contact information of a customer, such as a phone number and address.
 Also, it keeps track of customers’ activities, such as emails and website visits.

 Amazon, the largest retailer in the United States, is undoubtedly the most successful B2C company.
 It is currently providing various kinds of products to its customers worldwide.

 First, it started from selling books, and then it started selling different kinds of products such as electronics, household items, beauty products, clothing, and much more.
 Currently, there are more than 300 million active users on the Amazon platform.